MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_DSA_PMAX_Upgrade.md

 > [!NOTE]
 > This article refers to the upgrade process for Dynamic Search ads to Performance Max.
 [Learn more about Performance Max campaigns](hlp_BA_PROC_AboutPmax.md).

-We’ve improved search performance and conversion rates on the Microsoft Advertising Network by enhancing our search technologies for Performance Max campaigns.
+Weâ€™ve improved search performance and conversion rates on the Microsoft Advertising Network by enhancing our search technologies for Performance Max campaigns.
 This asset-focused campaign type helps you easily create and manage campaigns, boost ads to reach your target audience, and meet advertising goals across the entire Microsoft Advertising Network.
-You can add assets like text and images to your asset groups, and we’ll handle the rest.
+You can add assets like text and images to your asset groups, and weâ€™ll handle the rest.

 ## Benefits of upgrading to Performance Max